About the IRS and state audit process.

 If you receive IRS audit letter or are otherwise notified of an IRS audit, here are the steps you should take:

 - Acknowledge receipt of the IRS’s letter.
 Respond right away, without giving too much detail until you have consulted a tax professional.
 You may want to ask for an extension of time to respond.

 - Consider finding representation.
 If your case is complicated, you are missing paperwork that the IRS agent requested or are required to meet an agent in person, you may need a tax professional to help you with your taxes as well as act as a legal representative on your behalf.

 - Answer their questions.
 Stick to the point.
 You don’t need to offer any excess information but be clear and consistent with your answers.
 Know that the IRS generally has the burden to establish additional income and you have the burden to prove your deductions and credits.
 Your emphasis should be on proving the deductions and credits.

 - Appeal your case (if necessary).
 You will likely have the right to appeal a proposed assessment.
 This provides another opportunity to find assistance at this point if you did not do so earlier.

 It is important to think clearly about your tax return and the IRS audit, and consult a tax professional to ensure that you supply the right documentation to the IRS.
 Strategy and planning are key.

-We are former IRS attorneys, appeals officers, and auditors who help taxpayers with unpaid tax debts.
+We are former IRS employees who help taxpayers with unpaid tax debts.
 We offer compassionate, individualized assistance at the most affordable rates.

 If you are under audit by the IRS or have received a notification about an audit, contact us immediately to ease the burden.
 Our toll-free number is 877-219-2619.